Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 You may be offered IUI in a natural (unstimulated) cycle or in a stimulated cycle.

-To increase your chances of success, a cycle of IUI should be carried out just after ovulation.
-Ovulation usually happens between 12 and 16 days after a woman has had their period, if you have a regular menstrual cycle.
+To increase your chances of success, a cycle of IUI should be done just after ovulation.
+Ovulation usually happens 12 to 16 days before your next period.
 This can vary if you have an irregular menstrual cycle.

 You may be given an ovulation prediction kit (OPK) to help you work out the date of ovulation.
 An OPK device detects hormones released during ovulation in urine or saliva.